The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

-For linear regression, we use the same setting as Example \ref{lam-sync} (i) with $\rho = 0$ and $\rho = 0.5$, and repeat the simulation 100 times.
+{\bf 4.2.
+Linear regression}\\ For linear regression, we use the same setting as Example \ref{lam-sync} (i) with $\rho = 0$ and $\rho = 0.5$, and repeat the simulation 100 times.
+Here the signal to noise ratio (SNR) for the two settings are 1.9 and 4, respectively.
 For SCAD and MCP paths, we use the default $\gamma = 3$ in the \pkg{ncvreg} package.
-In Table \ref{T1}, for CV($n_v$), we set $n_c = \lceil n^{2/3} \rceil = 63$ and $n_v = n - n_c = 437$; for CCV, we set $n_c = \lceil n^{1/2} \rceil = 23$ and $n_v = n - n_c = 477$.
-We compare our results with $K$-fold cross-validation in \pkg{glmnet} and \pkg{ncvreg}, with the default $K = 10$.
-As suggested by an anonymous referee, we also include the comparison with $K$-fold CV with 1SE rule, where the $\lambda$ is chosen as the one with the minimum loss function value plus one standard error (1SE), rather than the one corresponding to the minimum loss function value as used in regular $K$-fold CV.
-To compare these methods, we report \emph{false negative}(FN), \emph{false positive}(FP) and \emph{prediction error}(PE).
-Here, the PE is the average prediction error evaluated at an independent test dataset of size $n$.
+In Table \ref{T1}, for CV($n_v$), we set $n_c = \lceil n^{1/2} \rceil = 23$ and $n_v = n - n_c = 477$.
+We compare our results with 10-fold CV in \pkg{glmnet} and \pkg{ncvreg}.
+We also include the comparison with 10-fold CV with 1SE, where the $\lambda$ is chosen as the maximum one with a loss function value less than the minimum loss function value plus its standard error.
+In addition, we report the performances of popular information criteria including AIC, BIC and EBIC.
+To compare these methods, we report false negative (FN), false positive (FP) and prediction error (PE) evaluated on an independent test data set of size $n$.

-In Table \ref{T1}, for Lasso penalty, $K$-fold CV has the largest mean FP followed by CV($n_v$) and 1SE, and CCV performs the best in both $\rho=0$ and $\rho=0.5$ cases.
-For prediction error, CV($n_v$) and CCV have almost the same performance, outperforming $K$-fold CV and 1SE.
+In Table \ref{T1}, for Lasso penalty, AIC and 10-fold CV have the largest mean FP followed by BIC, 1SE and EBIC.
+CV($n_v$) performs the best in terms of FP, FN as well as PE in both $\rho=0$ and $\rho=0.5$ cases.

-SCAD and MCP penalty cases have similar behavior.
-The FP's of $K$-fold CV for them are not as large as they are in the Lasso cases, but CV($n_v$) and CCV still outperform $K$-fold CV along with the 1SE rule in terms of both variable selection and prediction.
-But it is worth to point out that the difference is not as significant as that in the Lasso case, due to the asymptotic unbiasedness property of SCAD and MCP.
-From the FN results, 1SE is aggressive when $\rho = 0.5$.
+SCAD and MCP lead to similar performances to Lasso based methods.
+Their FP of 10-fold CV are not as large as those of Lasso, but CV($n_v$) still outperforms 10-fold CV and AIC in terms of both variable selection and prediction.
+It is worth to point out that the difference is not as significant as that in the Lasso case, possibly due to the asymptotic unbiasedness property of SCAD and MCP \citep{Zhang2010}.
+It is similar that when using BIC and EBIC, SCAD and MCP perform better than Lasso.

-Although CV($n_v$) and CCV appear to have similar behavior, different $n_c$ rates are applied.
-We will conduct a systematic study on how the $n_c$ rates affect the performance in Section \ref{sec:nc-order}.
-We will show that in general, compared to CCV, CV($n_v$) needs a larger size for the construction dataset to make the algorithm stable.